google-code-export/google-checkout-oscommerce/README.txt

 Select and install the Google Checkout payment module.
 The following are some of the fields you can update:

+Select and install the Google Checkout payment module.
+The following are some of the fields you can update:

+0. Installed GC module version
 1. Enable/Disable: Enable this to use Google Checkout for your site.

+2. Operation Mode: Test your site with Google Checkout's sandbox server before migrating to production.
+You will need it signup for a separate Google Checkout sandbox account at http://sandbox.google.com/checkout/sell.
+Your sandbox account will have a different Merchant ID and Merchant Key.
+When you are ready to run against the production server, remember to update your merchant ID and key when migrating.

+3. Merchant ID and Merchant Key:(Mandatory) If any of these are not set and the module is enabled, a disabled (gray) Checkout button appears on the Checkout page.
+Set these values from your seller Google account under the Settings->Integration tab.
+Separate Sandbox and Production.

-2. .htaccess Basic Authentication Mode with PHP over CGI?
+4. .htaccess Basic Authentication Mode with PHP over CGI?
 If your site is installed on a PHP CGI you must disable Basic Authentication over PHP.
    To avoid spoofed messages (only if this feature is enabled) reaching responsehandler.php, set the .htaccess file with the script linked (http://your-site/admin/htaccess.php).
    Set permission 777 for http://your-site/googlecheckout/ before running the script.
 Remember to turn back permissions after creating the files.
-3. Merchant ID and Merchant Key:(Mandatory) If any of these are not set and the module is enabled, a disabled (gray) Checkout button appears on the Checkout page.
-Set these values from your seller Google account under the Settings->Integration tab.
-4. Operation Mode: Test your site with Google Checkout's sandbox server before migrating to production.
-You will need it signup for a separate Google Checkout sandbox account at http://sandbox.google.com/sell.
-Your sandbox account will have a different Merchant ID and Merchant Key.
-When you are ready to run against the production server, remember to update your merchant ID and key when migrating.

 5. Merchant Calculation Mode of Operation: Sets Merchant calculation URL for Sandbox environment.
 Could be HTTP or HTTPS.
 (Checkout production environment always requires HTTPS.)

 6. Disable Google Checkout for Virtual Goods?: This configuration is enabled and there is any virtual good in the cart the Google Checkout button will be shown disabled.